 Contact a CDV Defense Attorney Today

-If you have been recently arrested for criminal domestic violence a good place to start your understanding of this offense is by reading our frequently asked questions about CDV.
+If you have been recently arrested for criminal domestic violence a good place to start your understanding of this offense is by reading our frequently asked questions about DV.
 We represent clients in the Lexington County CDV Court, the

 Richland County CDV Court and other